-CRIM 340 Introduction to Emergency Management S even (3 SH)
+CRIM 340 Introduction to Emergency Management

 The course explores the fundamental aspects of emergency and disaster management, including threat assessment, risk analysis, plan formulation, staffing, coordination, liaison, incident management, and analysis of the response.
 The course will make use of various cases to illustrate concepts covered in the course.
 Prerequisite: CRIM 202